 He is hopefully the third of four pieces to be shown at some of the Contemporary Quilters West exhibitions this year, to read more about visiting these three venues click here.

 I’m a little shocked at how long it has taken me to finish this piece and then blog about its progress.
 The first post was back in May last year – I knew I was a little behind but thats just ridiculous!
-Anyway the final image is now complete and awaiting final printing and colour balancing.
+Anyway the final image is now complete.
 I have absolutely loved the challenge of this piece, playing with the colours has been wonderful.

 The initial post about this piece and its inspiration can be seen here.

-Above, the first tentative steps, starting as always with the key and its reflection.
+Above, the first tentative steps, starting as always with the eye and its reflection.

 Pheasant – in progress

-Below, the final piece ready for framing, printing and colour balancing.
-This is the second of 4 pieces I am hoping to have accepted into the Contemporary Quilters West exhibition this year.
-More details of the locations can be found here.
+Below, the final piece.
+This is the second of 4 pieces I have had accepted for the Contemporary Quilters West exhibition this year.

 For the past 3 years I have been a member of the Contemporary Quilters West.